know-ai/PyIAC/docs/user_guide_context.md

-# Context Manager with PyHades
+# Context Manager with PyIAC
-When you need to run hades threads integrated with web services that have a main thread, you must run the application that contains the main thread inside a PyHades Context and pass the PyHades application object to this context.
+When you need to run hades threads integrated with web services that have a main thread, you must run the application that contains the main thread inside a PyIAC Context and pass the PyIAC application object to this context.

 ## [Flask](https://flask.palletsprojects.com/en/2.0.x/) Integration
 Many times, you have to execute this design pattern embedded in a web application.